 Mortgage rates for home loans are not the same as the federal funds rate.
 The federal funds rate is set by the central bank and is the interest rate at which banks borrow and lend to one another.
 It is not the rate that consumers pay.
 However, it still affects the borrowing and saving rates that consumers see each day.
 The bottom line is that consumers will have to pay more to borrow.

 Mortgage rates do not fluctuate with changes to the federal funds rate.
 Instead, mortgage rates follow the path of the yield on 10-year Treasury bonds.
 Treasury bonds are influenced by many factors, but the most relevant to today is the reaction to inflation.
 Inflation has and will cause more influence on raising mortgage rates than the federal funds rate.

 Mortgage interest rates are out of control.
 Rates are higher – but they are still not out of control.
-Regardless the increase, the market is still in a historically low rate environment.
-The only mortgage rates that do change with the federal funds rate are home equity lines of credit (HELOC) and adjustable rate mortgages (ARMs).
-Anyone with an adjustable rate mortgage might want to consider a refinance into a fixed rate.
+Regardless of the increase, the market is still in a historically low rate environment.
+The only mortgage rates that do change with the federal funds rate are home equity lines of credit (HELOC) and adjustable-rate mortgages (ARMs).
+Anyone with an adjustable-rate mortgage might want to consider a refinance into a fixed rate.

 The Federal Reserve’s rate increase is a negative thing for consumers.
 The Federal Reserve is reacting to the current high level of inflation in order to bring it down.
 The central bank has always had a goal to control inflation.
 They are now using their main tool, interest rates, to battle inflation.
 Rising interest rates will help to slow the economy which will, in turn, get inflation under control.
 According to Chairman Jerome Powell, the Federal Reserve is approaching the rise in rates cautiously in order better control inflation, but not weaken the economy to reverse any progress made so far since the pandemic.